mlcotten13/SARS-CoV-2_spike_charge/README.md

 The following files will be included (when complete):

-Figure 1 data
-Figure 1 Jupyter notebook
+Figure 1 data, Figure 1 Jupyter notebook

-Figure 2 data
-Figure 2 Jupyter notebook
+Figure 2 data, Figure 2 Jupyter notebook

-Figure 3 data
-Figure 3 Jupyter notebook
+Figure 3 data, Figure 3 Jupyter notebook

-Figure 4 data
-Figure 4 Jupyter notebook
+Figure 4 data, Figure 4 Jupyter notebook

+Jupyter notebooks, when run, will generate the figures used in the manuscript.

 For questions or comments, contact